If you knew you could use a credit card to finally get out of debt forever, would you be interested in learning more about it?

 - Delaying your balance transfer: If you delay past 30 days to open the account, you’ll miss out on the free balance transfer and instead get dinged with a large fee.

 - Late fees will kill your debt payoff plan: If you are late on making a payment your interest rate will automatically skyrocket to 29.99%.
 (Avoid this by setting up automatic payments.)
 You will also be assessed a late fee of $15 to $35 depending on your current balance.
+This also kills the purpose of any rewards you have been earning.
+Getting 1% back on an airline rewards card does not cover those big fees.

 - Other fees: You’ll pay a $10 (or 3%, whichever is greater) fee for cash advances.
 You will pay a $35 fee for going over your credit limit.
 When you transfer your balance you are usually given that amount as a credit line.
 If you decided to also swipe your credit card to buy something, you might go over the credit limit and get hit with the fee.
 Avoid this fate by cutting up the card as soon as you get it and just work on paying off the balance.